MONAlIS-A/AI-Engineer-Portfolio/README.md

 * Maintainability
 * Observability

-My approach is not simply to make an AI system work, but to understand **why it works, where it fails, and how it can be improved**.
+My goal is not simply to make an AI system work, but to understand **why it works, where it fails, and how it can be improved measurably**.

 ---

 ## 🎯 AI Engineering Focus

-### Generative AI & LLMs
+### 🤖 Generative AI & LLMs

 * Large Language Model applications
 * Retrieval-Augmented Generation (RAG)